 - If a child needs an idea to get going on a project, or cannot understand a math equation, or has written something and would like your opinion on it, you are helping them.

-- If you sit down and write some of the assignment for them, do parts of the project for them or you give the child the answer to a question you are now hindering their learning and you are now the student.
+- If you sit down and write some of the assignments for them, do parts of the project for them or you give the child the answer to a question you are now hindering their learning and you are now the student.

 I, for one, have already had my schooling and do not need or want to do it again.
 My tax dollars are now going towards my child getting an education, not me.